Warren County's NJTPA Board Member:

 is one of the subregions that are represented on the NJTPA Board of Trustees.
 The subregions consist of 13 counties and two cities.
-The Union County representative to the NJTPA is Freeholder Angel Estrada.
+The Warren County representative to the NJTPA is Freeholder Jason Sarnoski.

-County Planning Agency: Transportation planning for Union County is the responsibility of the Union County Dept. of Parks and Community Renewal.
-The County's staff representatives to the NJTPA Regional Transportation Advisory Committee are Alfred Faella, Kamal Saleh, and Liza Betz
+County Planning Agency: Transportation planning for Warren County is the responsibility of the Warren County Planning Board.
+The County's staff representative to the NJTPA Regional Transportation Advisory Committee is Brian Appezzato (908) 475-6584.

 - TIP Webpage – This link takes you to a table on the TIP webpage containing PDF files of project lists.